 The Expedited Track is suitable for projects with accelerated design schedules that are unable to invest the time necessary for participating under the enhanced performance track.
-The buildings under this track will have less aggressive savings targets; typically, these buildings will have less than 75,000 square feet of conditioned floor space but must be $\geq$ 20,000 square feet (new construction/renovation/additions).
+The buildings under this track will have less aggressive savings targets; typically, these buildings will have less than 75,000 square feet of conditioned floor space but must be \geq 20,000 square feet (new construction/renovation/additions).

-The Enhanced Performance Track will offer two types of Energy Design Assistance (EDA) service incentives, Energy Modeling and Lighting Design Services Incentives.
+The Enhanced Performance Track offers Energy Design Assistance (EDA) service incentives.
 This track employs a whole building performance-based strategy that fosters an integrated design approach with the project's design team starting during the project's schematic design phase.
 Early involvement combined with the comprehensive interaction of key project stakeholders afford the opportunity to cost-effectively evaluate and incorporate efficiency strategies while design components are still fluid.
 Under the Enhanced Performance Track, the buildings will have ≥50,000 square feet of conditioned floor space (new construction/renovation/additions).